Shade Cloth – what’s that? If you’re not a gardener or grower, you may have never heard of shade cloth before.

 Some studies show that:

 Aluminet shade cloth is made from aluminum mesh and reflects up to 90% of incoming sunlight.
-With this shade cloth, you can expect temperatures to drop by 7-8 degrees Fahrenheit for your greenhouse.
+With this shade cloth, you can expect temperatures to drop by 8-10 degrees Fahrenheit in your greenhouse.

 Normal shade cloth doesn’t have the same reflective properties as Aluminet, but it’s still effective at lowering temperatures in your garden by 5-7 degrees Fahrenheit.